ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-angular-custom-control.md

 }
 ```

-This component could now display the datepicker, by clicking the icon.
+This component can now display the color picker, by clicking the icon.
-It could also be closed by clicking the close button that's added to the picker.
+It can also be closed by clicking the close button that's added to the picker.
-I like to keep `ChangeDetection.OnPush` on dumb components, but that meant that I needed to inject the `ChangeDetectorRef` to update the color while the picker is being used.
+I like to keep `ChangeDetection.OnPush` on dumb components, but that means that I need to inject the `ChangeDetectorRef` to update the color while the picker is being used.
 Without the `markForCheck`, the color would only be updated when the picker is closed.

 <img alt="A demonstration of the picker." src="{{ '/img/2020-08-15-angular-custom-control/9wh3d54f1b.gif' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 450px;">